pyarasid/sididx-website/content/post/2021-03-07-hexbin/index.markdown

 ## 6   14  KE.EB  EB
 ```

-After we have joined the two data frames, we will turn our focus tesselating the map polygons of Kenya in to hexagons.
+After we have joined the two data frames, we will turn our focus tesselating the map polygons of Kenya into hexagons.
 Tesselation means covering a flat surface (in this case a map) with one or more geometric shapes which do not overlap and there is no gaps between them.

 We will use "geogrid" package in R to algorithmically tessellate kenya's map into hexagonal grids.
 You can find more information from the following github repository:

 https://github.com/jbaileyh/geogrid

-We will us calculate_grid() function of "geogrid" library.
+We will us calculate_grid() function of "geogrid" library to achieve our goal.
 This function takes in SpatialPolygonsDataframe or sf object, a learning rate (suggestion = 0.03 to begin), a grid type hexagonal or regular and a seed value. calculate_grid() function uses mathematical algorithm to covert the boundary of the polygons into hexagon shapes, while still trying to preserve the actual shape of the map.
-Therefore, as ou can see there can be many versions of the grids that can be created.
-The "seed" attribute of calculate_grid() lets us generate different version of grids.
-We should visually inspect these grids, and choose the grid which best captures the actual shape of the map.
+Therefore, as we can see there can be many versions of the grids that can be created.
+The "seed" attribute of calculate_grid() lets us generate different versions of grids.
+Thus, we should visually inspect each grid, and choose the grid which best captures the actual shape of the map.

 Lets first create 6 possible versions of the grid for Kenya's map polygons.
+You can create more versions and choose from them.

 ```r